JonaXin/Java-Class_Projects/README.txt

 Some of the Java class projects I have worked with.
-Template code provided by Bita M, @Foothill College
+Template code provided by Professor Bita M, @Foothill College